Compare holiday let insurance

 What is available for those homeowners that regularly rent out their place?

-Public Liability Insurance is one of the most important parts of a policy for those that rent out their holiday home.
+Public Liability Insurance is an important part of a holiday let insurance policy for those that rent out their holiday home.
 This can be as much as £5 million worth of protection if a person is injured or dies while on your property.

 Legal Insurance with the protection of up to £50,000 if there is a dispute between you and a third party that requires legal action.